 Full disclosure: The folks at Stonyfield sent me some coupons for their organic yogurt before Christmas.
 Unfortunately, my local store didn’t carry Stonyfield products, so the coupons expired.
 However, the Stonyfield representative graciously sent me some more and I picked up a few products to try at the upscale grocery store in town.
-Stonyfield did not pay me to write this post and the opinion expressed is my own.
-I simply like using their products occasionally.
-In addition, the chia seeds (Nature’s Answer) were part of my iHerb giveaway that I won over at Amy’s (Simply Sugar & Gluten Free).
-I am just sharing the info because I like both iHerb and the chia seeds, not because I was paid to state such.
+Stonyfield did not pay me to write this Chocolate Coconut Chia “Pet” Smoothie post and the opinion expressed is my own.

-This post is my submission for this month’s Go Ahead Honey, It’s Gluten Free! blog carnival, which is hosted by its wonderful originator, Naomi Devlin, at her blog, Straight Into Bed Cakefree and Dried.
-The theme is breakfast in bed.
-Who doesn’t fantasize about that?
-You can see Naomi’s submission here.
-This post is also linked to my favorite hangout spot on Tuesdays—Amy’s Slightly Indulgent roundup.
+This Chocolate Coconut Chia “Pet” Smoothie recipe is my submission for this month’s Go Ahead Honey, It’s Gluten Free! blog carnival, which is hosted by its wonderful originator, Naomi Devlin, at her blog, Straight Into Bed Cakefree and Dried.
+The theme is Breakfast in Bed.
+Now who doesn’t fantasize about that?

 My good friend, Melissa (Gluten Free for Good), posted a recipe for a Cherry Cabbage Chia Recovery Smoothie recently.
 It sounded absolutely divine on taste alone, but it was clear it was also super nutritious.
 (Melissa is a Nutritional Therapist, with a degree in Exercise Science.
 She is terrific when it comes to telling you all the benefits of specific foods—in delightful layman’s terms, too.)
 While I was sure I would love Melissa’s recipe just as it was, I didn’t have those ingredients on hand, and I had other similar ingredients that I needed to use before they spoiled; e.g., pears.
 Very ripe pears make for naturally sweet smoothies.
 I also included cabbage because I’ve discovered I love green cabbage in smoothies.
 If you are balking at making this smoothie because of the inclusion of the cabbage, please don’t be hesitant.
 I’ve found cabbage to be a lot like spinach in smoothies; it doesn’t stand out strongly to me.
 Rather I find that cabbage just enhances the taste and texture, of course, the nutrition.
 But, if you’re still doubtful, Melissa recommends Napa cabbage for “newbies” as Napa cabbage is much milder, so you can go that route if you’re still hesitant.

 Melissa calls hers a “recovery” smoothie.
-The pollen has been getting to me a bit and while I do think my adaptated version will help me recover, I didn’t want to add another word to the recipe name.
+The pollen has been getting to me a bit and while I do think my adapted version will help me recover, I didn’t want to add another word to the recipe name.
 Similarly, I didn’t want to include cabbage in my smoothie’s name.
 For one thing, I don’t think it should get “full billing” as I really don’t taste it in the smoothie.
 And, that’s not to mention the fact that getting your family to drink smoothies with cabbage in them might be a challenge.
 Mr. GFE would certainly drink this with the current name, but there would be no way he’d drink it if he knew it contained cabbage.
 (He thinks cabbage was created to make cole slaw.
-Period.)
+Period.
+Cole slaw is his favorite side dish and he loves to put it on top of his barbecue.)
 But let’s get to the recipe.